 Each year, millions of people make New Year’s Resolutions.
 This is the year they’ll finally lose weight, change jobs, eat healthier, and quit that nightly glass of pinot!

 Unfortunately, statistics show most people (over 50%, to be exact) fall off the wagon within 6 months of setting a goal.
-And most of us quit by early February.
+And even more quit by early February.
 Those are some harsh numbers!

-Thankfully, reframing your mindset can make a big difference in succeeding with your New Year’s goals.
+Thankfully, reframing your mindset can make a big difference in succeeding with your New Year’s goals and declarations.

 This article explores why resolutions are out, setting targets is in, and how you can cultivate your ideal life in 2022.

 Setting a New Year’s Resolution is so common in our culture it’s practically required.
 Hasn’t at least one person asked you about your New Year’s Resolution?

 With more than a 50% failure rate, we must be missing something important in the New Year’s Resolution process.
 The truth is, when we consistently set resolutions and fail to achieve them, we often feel down on ourselves.
 “Why set them?
 I never meet them.”
 Not exactly the best way to start off the new year.